k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 </web>

-### What Is a Logical Unit Instance (LUI)?
-A Logical Unit Instance is one instance of a Logical Unit Type – it is a single physical database that holds the data of a single Business Entity instance in the LUT structure definition.
 Using our example from above (Customer 360), assume that Company ABC has 35 million customers:

 * LU/LUT = Customer